erazor-de/xtagger/README.md

 ## Selecting files

-To define the files xtagger should work on you can use multiple normal shell globs.
-For larger file amounts xtagger supports its own glob mechanism.
-Just put the glob in quotation marks[^3].
+To define the files xtagger should work on you can use normal shell globs.
+If you give xtagger the path of a directory it will traverse the directory recursively and issue all actions on directories as well as files.
+Should you need special selection criteria you also can use xtagger as exec target of the find command for example.

 ## Filter files